 Each Tuesday and Thursday morning, guests are invited to stop by the Open Café between 9 a.m.-12 p.m.
 While there, guests enjoy free coffee, Internet access and church services or music playing in the background.
 This is a great time to gather as a community, catch up with old friends, meet new ones and learn about MC3’s programs.

 We have two pantries available each month.
 The Food Pantry is open:

 The 2nd Saturday of the month from 9-11 a.m.

 The 4th Tuesday of the month from 9-11 a.m.

 At the Food Pantry, neighbors can select their own items and receive fresh and frozen foods to help offset potential financial challenges each month.
 Neighbors are encouraged to enjoy the café atmosphere where they can connect with friends, pray with people who care, be served by pleasant volunteers and receive food.
 Volunteers are encouraged to take part in this highly-relational ministry.

 Want to know how to manage your money so that your money will last?
 MC3 offers Dave Ramsey’s Financial Peace University to help participants learn how to better manage their finances.
 In partnership with First Federal Savings Bank, volunteers lead participants through the material.
-There are class opportunities for adults and children (ages 3-12).
 Classes are held in the fall.